-We had unrestricted cash and cash equivalents totaling \$22.9 million at December 31, 2014.
+We had unrestricted cash and cash equivalents totaling \$27.6 million at December 31, 2015.
 Cash and cash equivalents were invested primarily in money market funds and are held for working capital purposes.
 We do not use derivative financial instruments in our investment portfolio.
 Declines in interest rates, however, would reduce future interest income.
-We incurred \$96,000 of interest expense during 2014 related to interest paid on capital leases.
-While we continue to incur interest expense in connection with our capital leases, the interest expense is fixed and not subject to changes in market interest rates.
-In the event that we borrow under our line of credit, which bears interest at the prime rate plus 0.25%, the related interest expense recorded would be subject to changes in the prime rate of interest.
+We incurred \$96,000 of interest expense during 2015 related to interest paid on capital leases and an equipment financing.
+While we continue to incur interest expense in connection with our capital leases and equipment financing, the interest expense is fixed and not subject to changes in market interest rates.
+In the event that we borrow under our line of credit, which bears interest at the prime rate plus the prime rate margin or the LIBOR rate plus the LIBOR rate margin, the related interest expense recorded would be subject to changes in the rate of interest.